Build A Survival Library

 fragility of the world, you may not know exactly where to start to prepare

-those with a great deal of practical experience help you prepare for almost
+those with a great deal of practical experience in place to help you prepare for almost

 When a serious disaster or emergency has occurred, you will